n2ygk/sdrtrunk-wiki/Playlist-Editor.md

 that you currently have aliased in your playlist for the currently selected **Alias List**.
 If the alias column value is empty for any talkgroup, you can use the editor to the right to alias that talkgorup value.

-* **Import To Alias** select an alias list where you want the new aliases created.
+* **Import To Alias List** select an alias list where you want the new aliases created.
 **NOTE:** an alias list name is required and it must match the alias list name that you specify in any channel configuration so that the aliases will be used for any calls for the channel.
-Each playlist can have multiple alias lists and you normally create one alias list for each channel configuration.
 * **New Alias List** creates a new alias list and selects it in the **Import To Alias** box.
 * **Search*** type any text here to quickly filter the talkgroup table.
 The search text will filter against the talkgroup value, description and alias columns.
+***

 #### Talkgroup Alias Editor
 * **Set Encrypted Talkgroups To Muted** automatically sets the alias to **Do Not Monitor** when the talkgroup is